SymphonyIceAttack/pytoexe/SETUP_INSTRUCTIONS.md

 ## Prerequisites

 - A GitHub account
-- A GitHub repository (public or private)
+- Two GitHub repositories (public or private): one for the web interface and one for processing

 ## Setup Steps

-### 1. Create a New GitHub Repository
+### 1. Create Two GitHub Repositories

+This application uses a **two-repository architecture** for better separation of concerns:

+1. **Web Interface Repository** (e.g., `pytoexe`)
+   - Contains the Next.js web application
+   - Handles file uploads via GitHub API
+   - Displays conversion status and results
+   - You're currently in this repository

+2. **Processing Repository** (e.g., `pytoexe-use`)
+   - Contains the GitHub Actions workflow
+   - Processes Python files with PyInstaller
+   - Stores uploaded files and generates executables
+   - Create this repository now if you haven't already

+**Why two repositories?**
+- Keeps conversion process isolated from web app
+- Easier to manage and scale
+- Better security (processing happens in separate repo)

+### 2. Setup the Processing Repository

+In your **processing repository** (e.g., `pytoexe-use`):

 1. Go to [GitHub](https://github.com) and create a new repository
-2. Name it something like `pytoexe` or `python-converter`
+2. Name it something like `pytoexe-use`
 3. Initialize with a README (optional)
 4. Make sure it's set to **public** or **private** (both work)

-### 2. Add the GitHub Actions Workflow
+### 3. Add the GitHub Actions Workflow

-1. In your repository, create the following directory structure:
+1. In your processing repository, create the following directory structure:
    \`\`\`
    .github/
    └── workflows/